raas-dev/configent/README.md

 - One character `.aliases` - the fastest are the commands one does not type
 - Ask GPT in terminal (`s`), create shell commands (`_`) and code (`c`)

-Works on x86_64 and AArch64/ARM64 operating systems:
+Works on x86-64 and ARM:

 - macOS Ventura (13), Monterey (12) and Big Sur (11)
 - Ubuntu Linux 22.04 LTS (Jammy Jellyfish)